This post may contain affiliate links. Please see our disclosure policy for more details.

 Why You Will Love this Casserole

 I personally think this comforting casserole tastes better with time, just like with most of my one pot meals, as the flavors continue to mingle and intensify.
+If you love easy, flavorful dishes like this, be sure to check out my one pot meals for families for more inspiration.

-I am all about sharing EASY kid-friendly dinners that the whole family can enjoy together—and this is one of that you’ll keep coming back to.
+I am all about sharing easy kid-friendly dinners that the whole family can enjoy together, and this is one of that you’ll keep coming back to.

 Table of Contents